Last Update: August 2022

 Please be careful if you decide to undelegate your coins!
-You will stop earning rewards immediately and there is currently a 21-day unbonding period.
+You will stop earning rewards immediately and there's currently a 21-day unbonding period.
 That means you can't move your undelegated coins for 21 days after you begin unbonding.
 (If you simply redelegate from one validator to another, you won't face this restriction.
 However, you won't be able to redelegate those coins for 21 days.)

-How can I run my own secret node?
+How can I run my own Secret node?

 Staking and participating in governance is exciting, but not as exciting as running your own secret node!